Ayola-Senzo-2/Girl-sCode-/README.md

 To config the database connect open up this file 'php/db.php'

-the fill will look like this
+the file will look like this

 ```
  class db {